Country selection

 The Guinea-PHC makes provisions to protect the rights of a research participant during the informed consent process when the procedure is complicated by an emergency.
 As delineated in the Guinea-PHC, in an emergency, when the participant is unable to give informed consent, the consent of a family member should be obtained.

-According to GIN-17, Guinea is also implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
-Per GIN-7, in an emergency, if the signed informed consent form (ICF) has not been obtained from the research participant and/or the legal representative(s) or guardian(s), or if an effective treatment is lacking but the investigational product could address the participant’s emergency needs, the clinical trial may be conducted.
+According to GIN-17, Guinea is also required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-7, in an emergency, if the signed informed consent form (ICF) has not been obtained from the research participant or legal representative/guardian, or if an effective treatment is lacking but the investigational product could address the participant’s emergency needs, the clinical trial may be conducted.
 However, the method used on the participant must be explained clearly in the trial protocol, and the ethics committee must approve the protocol in advance.
-The participant and/or the legal representative(s) or guardian(s) should be informed about the trial as soon as possible, and consent to continue and other consent should be requested, as appropriate.
+The participant or legal representative/guardian should be informed about the trial as soon as possible, and consent to continue and other consent should be requested, as appropriate.

 Overview